GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 ### Shared Storage context

 You may want to use Private Aggregation to report event-level data in fenced frames associated with contextual data from the embedder.
-By using the `fencedFrameConfig.setSharedStorageContext()` method, you can pass some contextual data, such as an event ID, from the embedder to shared storage worklets initiated by FLEDGE.
+By using the `fencedFrameConfig.setSharedStorageContext()` method, you can pass some contextual data, such as an event ID, from the embedder to shared storage worklets initiated by Protected Audience API.

 In the following example, we store some data available on the embedder page and some data available in the fenced frame in shared storage.
 From the embedder page, a mock event ID is set as the shared storage context.
 From the fenced frame, the frame event data is passed in.